stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 But, yeah.
-There-- We-- Yeah, we got bullet points about the world, um, but yeah.
+Yeah, we got bullet points about the world, but yeah.
 The fish thing, the clone slurry thing, the onesie thing, all just we said a thing and was like, "Oh, well, we've said that now.
 And we like it [__BEN:__ Yeah.] and we'll keep it."

 #### BEN

-Uh, so this is from AGVZ, agvz, hello agvz:
+So this is from AGVZ, agvz, hello agvz:

-> "How sentient is IMOGEN?
+>"How sentient is IMOGEN?
 Is her 'personality' programmed, or does she have something like free will?
 At first, I thought she was a standard corporate AI, but then she says things like 'Watch it, buster!' [__IMOGEN: [beep]__ Watch it, buster!] and happily joins in the chant of 'Cardinal Fang!' [__IMOGEN: [beep]__ Cardinal Fang!]
 I'm curious about her!"

-_(crosstalk)_ Well, you'll have to continue to be curious, won't you! _(gruff)_ Won't you!
+Well, you'll have to continue to be curious, won't you! __[gruff]__ Won't you!
 Won't you!
 Won't you!

 #### TIM